 - Newspaper (to protect working area)

-How to Make Fabric-Covered Decorative Storage Boxes from Cardboard:
+How to Make a Fabric DIY Storage Box with Cardboard:

 Tip: Give the spray adhesive a shake before using.

-2. Spray one side of box.
-Fold fabric up and press out any bubbles or air pockets.
+2. Spray one side of the box.
+Fold the fabric up and press out any bubbles or air pockets.

-3. Spray the inside of the box and fold fabric into the box.
+3. Spray the inside of the box and fold the fabric into the box.
 Press out the air bubbles.
-Repeat on opposite side of box.
+Repeat on the opposite side of box.

 4. Clip the fabric corners at the bottom corners of the box.
 Wrap the cut edges around corners of box.